 Projects

-Adult Literacy and Education
+Adult Learning & Education

-Struggling adult readers come from all walks of life, and every learner brings with them a unique set of experiences with reading and education.
+Adult earners come from all walks of life, and every learner brings with them a unique set of experiences with reading and education.
 As a result, it is important to consider each learner's specific strengths, weaknesses, and circumstances in order to help their literacy skills develop.
 Many educational and research programs are unable to address this issue, and often teach adults with the same strategies and materials that are used with groups kids in school.

 Our research seeks to understand what adult learners bring to the table and how we can develop strategies that address the individual needs of each learner.
 We do this by collecting data on reading skills in a variety of contexts and developing educational technologies that are adaptive and engaging to each new learner.
 To learn more, click the button to the left to visit our Adult Education hub site, or keep reading below to learn about some specific tools that we've developed.